 Industry Analysis & Industry Trends

 The Tool and Equipment Rental industry was significantly challenged by the economic recession's impact on consumer spending and construction activity.
-However, due to the current economic recovery, the industry is benefiting from a trend toward renting instead of purchasing tools and equipment, which gained prominence during the downturn.
-This trend, along with improved disposable income and a resurgence of construction activity across a range of markets, will drive future growth... purchase to read more
+As residential and nonresidential construction levels recovered over the past five years, demand for tool and equipment rental began its climb to prerecession levels.
+Over the next five years, the industry will benefit from a growing trend towards renting instead of purchasing tools and equipment, increased construction activity and growing disposable income will spur growth... purchase to read more